-11. The Company has for many years conducted an annual comprehensive legal review of its asbestos-related tort expenditures in connection with finalizing its annual results of operations in its public filings.
+However, the Company's ability to reasonably estimate and reserve for the Debtor's asbestosof its asbestos-related tort expenditures in connection with finalizing its annual results of operations in its public filings.
 Beginning in 2003, the Company had been estimating its asbestos-related tort expenditures based on an analysis of how far in the future it could reasonably estimate the number of claims it would receive, which was several years.
 In April 2016, the Company adjusted its method for estimating its future asbestos-related tort expenditures in compliance with accounting standards codification ("ASC") 450, Contingencies.
 With the assistance of an external consultant, and utilizing a model with actuarial inputs, the Company developed a new method for reasonably estimating its total asbestos-related tort expenditures, which made several adjustments to consider the probable losses for Asbestos Claims not yet asserted, as well as related costs it could properly include in its estimate.